wbolster/whip/README.rst

   keeping the index in memory only requires 100MB of RAM, and lookups would only issue `db.get()` for keys that are known to exist.

+  Update: experiments on a big database containing most IP ranges in use show this is *not* any faster than doing the actual seek, since `it.seek()` takes just as long as `db.get()`.
+This means a lot of memory will be used to improve performance for non-hits (in which case no DB calls are made).

 * Try out LMDB instead of LevelDB

 * Support for adding new data to an existing database.
 Currently Whip only